 Vegetarian Platters & Sandwiches at The Halal Guys

-- Falafel Platter: Six to eight falafel balls over yellow basmati rice with iceberg lettuce, tomato, and a pita on the side.
-Pick your sauces at the register — white sauce, hot sauce, BBQ, or all three.
-This is the closest thing to a “main” on the vegetarian menu and is usually the largest portion at the lowest price among the platters.
+- Falafel Platter: Six to eight falafel balls over yellow basmati rice with green iceberg lettuce, tomatoes, and a warm pita on the side.
+Pick your sauces and toppings at the register: white sauce, hot sauce, BBQ, or all three.
+This is the closest thing to a “main” on the vegetarian menu.
+It is usually the largest portion at the lowest price among the platters.

-- Combo customization: The standard Combo Platter pairs chicken and gyro.
-Some locations will swap one of those for falafel if asked; others won’t.
+- Combo customization: The standard Combo Platter pairs chicken and beef gyro.
+Some locations will swap the gyro for falafel if asked.
+Others won’t.
 Worth asking, but don’t count on it as a default option.

 Vegetarian Sides at The Halal Guys